 Malign spiritual presences

 Although there are Seven Virtues that are known to empower the human soul and guide it through the Labyrinth of Ages, there are other spiritual forces that are present in the world.
-These malign spiritual presences can arise from false teachers, barbarians, foriegners or even simply by circumstance.
-Amongst the duties of the Priests of the Way is cleansing and purging the malign spiritual presences utilising the ceremonial rite of exorcism.
+These malign spiritual presences can arise from false teachers, barbarians, foreigners or even simply by circumstance.
+Amongst the duties of the Priests of the Way is cleansing and purging the malign spiritual presences utilising an appropriate liao ceremony.

 Malign spiritual presences have a number of known sources and manifestations.
 These include: